veeweeherman/veeweeherman.github.io/_posts/2016-07-10-job-hunting-hard-decisions.md

 title: Job Hunting and Hard Decisions
 ---

-Someone recently suggested I write a blogpost about my experience in this job search.
+XYZSomeone recently suggested I write a blogpost about my experience in this job search.
 I'd been through a lot of ups and downs in this whole process.
 I'll concentrate mostly on the grand/weird finale of it all.

 I had applied to a multitude of job posts both in San Francisco (where I live now) and all over the US.
 Rejection after rejection, I was really starting to lose momentum and motivation.
 To be honest, I don't really have the antidote for losing your spirit.
 I was losing my spirit along with my mind during this phase.